 - If a county incurs costs for a relocated individual that are greater than the approved plan rate, can the county be made whole?

-It is the Department's intent to fully fund people relocated under this initiative.
+It is the department's intent to fully fund people relocated under this initiative.
 Procedures are being developed to review and adjust individual plans of care on a periodic basis.

 - Do counties ever have any economic risk or financial liability for the cost of persons relocated under this initiative?

-The intent of the Department is to fully fund costs of care plans for people relocated.
+The intent of DHS is to fully fund costs of care plans for people relocated.
 We project that sufficient funding is available to do this in the 2005-07 biennium.
 Our ability to maintain this into the future depends on the cost of community care plans and the budget that is provided for the initiative.

 - How many individuals were relocated in CY 2005?
 What were the average CIP 1B waiver costs of these individuals?